reactjstampabay/rehacked-redux-basics/README.md

 ### Instructions

 1. Create a `/src/containers` folder.
-Then create an `index.js` file
 2. With the definitions above, we can consider that our simple app has two **Containers**: StartScreen and Dashboard
 3. We should also encapsulate our entire application in an App **Container** so that our `/src/app.js` folder has only the single responsibility of scaffolding the application